mohanmca/MohanLearningGround/src/main/md/EventSource.md

   * Facts, Already happened
   * Immutable object, input to the system
   * New events can invalidate old events
   * Cannot be deleted, retracted
+  * Even name should be in past tense - *NameChanged, OrderPlaced, UserDeleted, SettlementInitiated, TradeSettled, GoodsDelivered*
 * Event
   * (Lean) - Only required details (Mouse click, Address Change, NewOrder)
   * (Rich or Fat) - Event with past, present and additional context, so that processing system no need to query other system to know the details.